 4) Create Content Hubs for Products, Processes and Information

+It can be daunting to know how to market to healthcare professionals when they are so limited with their time.
 According to Wakefield Research, 54% of US office professionals say they spend more time searching for documents and files than they do responding to emails and messages.
 For HCPs, that’s time they don’t have to spare.

 5) Drive Action With Unified Data

+Digital marketing to healthcare professionals doesn’t need to be complicated.
 As you can see, there are a lot of opportunities for digital marketers to engage with HCPs.
 But, short of asking directly, how can marketers ensure they’re engaging on the HCP’s terms?

 That’s where data comes in.
 Each digital touchpoint — webinars, virtual symposiums, content hubs, etc. — provides marketers with the opportunity to collect engagement data and take action.

 For example, say an HCP just attended a high-level demo for a complex product.
-With the right engagement data in hand, marketers can send that physician a link to a webinar applying that product to their specific practice, an instructional demo on how to use the product or a panel discussion what KOLs think of the product’s impact on the field.
+With the right engagement data in hand, marketers can send that physician a link to a webinar applying that product to their specific practice, an instructional demo on how to use the product or a panel discussion on what KOLs think of the product’s impact on the field.

 Similarly, sales reps can use engagement data to answer HCP questions, identify pain points and continue conversations where suitable.